Isabella of Austria

-Isabella of Austria (18 July 1501 – 19 January 1526), also known as Elizabeth, was Queen of Denmark, Norway and Sweden as the wife of King Christian II.
-She was the daughter of King Philip I and Queen Joanna of Castile and the sister of Emperor Charles V. She ruled Denmark as regent in 1520.
+Isabella of Austria (Isabel; 18 July 1501 – 19 January 1526), also known as Elizabeth, was born an Archduchess of Austria and Infanta of Castile from the House of Habsburg, and subsequently became Queen of Denmark, Norway and Sweden, under the Kalmar Union, as the wife of King Christian II.
+She was the daughter of King Philip I and Queen Joanna of Castile and the sister of Charles V, Holy Roman Emperor.
+She ruled Denmark as regent in 1520.

+Her upbringing, overseen by her aunt Archduchess Margaret, was marked by a comprehensive education in Mechelen under the guidance of notable humanists like Juan Luis Vives and Adrian of Utrecht.
+In 1514, she entered into a strategic marriage with Christian II of Denmark, Norway, and Sweden.
+However, the marriage encountered early challenges with diplomatic tensions arising from Christian II's existing relationship with Dyveke Sigbritsdatter, his Dutch mistress.
+Following Dyveke's death in 1517 the relations between Isabella and her husband significantly improved, and Isabella was entrusted with the position of regent in 1520 and political advisor to the king.

+In 1523, her husband, King Christian II, was deposed.
+The political upheaval prompted the Danish royal family, including Isabella and her children, to seek refuge in various European states, such as England, Saxony and the Habsburg Netherlands.
+During this exile, Isabella strongly advocated for her husband's cause.
+In 1524, she participated in the Imperial Diet in Nürnberg, where she campaigned on behalf of King Christian II, seeking support for his restoration to the Danish throne.

+Her travels through Germany, England, and the Netherlands contributed to her evolving religious sympathies for the Protestant movement.
+Isabella's death in 1526 prompted widespread mourning.
+She received both Protestant and Catholic communion, but the Habsburgs declared that she had died a fervent Catholic.

-Childhood
+Childhood and marriage

-Isabella was born on 18 July 1501 in Brussels as the third child of Philip the Handsome, ruler of the Burgundian Netherlands and Joanna the Mad, heiress to the Spanish kingdoms of Castile and Aragon.
-Her father was the son of the reigning Holy Roman Emperor Maximilian I and his deceased consort Mary, Duchess of Burgundy, while her mother was the daughter of the Catholic Monarchs Ferdinand of Aragon and Isabella I of Castile.
+Isabella was born on 18 July 1501 in Brussels as the third child of Philip the Handsome, ruler of the Habsburg Netherlands and Joanna the Mad, heiress to the Spanish kingdoms of Castile and Aragon.
+Her father was the son of the reigning Holy Roman Emperor Maximilian I and his deceased consort Mary, Duchess of Burgundy, while her mother was the daughter of the Catholic Monarchs Ferdinand II of Aragon and Isabella I of Castile, after whom she is named.
 She was baptized in Brussels by the Bishop of Cambrai, Henri de Berghes.

 She had two older siblings, Eleanor and Charles, as well as three younger siblings Ferdinand, Mary and Catherine.
 Isabella and her siblings were considered the "noblest children" of her time.
 Her brothers became the most powerful men in Europe as Holy Roman Emperors.
 Her sisters became queens in Portugal and France, Bohemia and Hungary, and Portugal, respectively.